valentinsimeonov/nektakdao/README.md

 ### Artistic Approach :)

-Now we are building the Technical Floor of the Building.
+Now we are building the Technical Floor(Backend) of the Building(App).